 While we might have dined on frozen meals growing up — Swanson introduced TV dinners in the 1950s — an array of studies later found how full of salts and preservatives these were, leading to the unhealthy stereotypes frozen meals later gleaned.

-Enter Daily Harvest, Raised Real, Strong Roots, Good Stock soups, among many others, that combine not only the convenience of an already-prepared healthy meal, but one that is delivered straight to your door.
+Enter Daily Harvest, Raised Real, Strong Roots, and Good Stock soups, among many others, that combine not only the convenience of an already-prepared healthy meal but one that is delivered straight to your door.
 As consumers continue to seek out natural and nutritious foods without compromising convenience, this is clearly the beginning of something great.
 According to a study by Technavio, the global frozen food market is expected to reach $311.9 billion by 2021.
 So long be the days of hyper-processed frozen pizzas and dinosaur-shaped chicken nuggets.

 “We’re busier than ever.
 We work, we socialize, we are tied to our phones, and the pace of life today demands convenience,” says Rachel Drori, founder and CEO of Daily Harvest.
 “Consumers are discovering that frozen offers the perfect solution to their busy lives — more convenience, superior nutrients and flavor, and less waste.”

-Drori, who founded Daily Harvest in 2015, has received million dollar investments from the likes of Gwyneth Paltrow and Bobby Flay, and has already increased the offerings from just smoothies to soups, harvest bowls and lattes, all featuring organic fruits and vegetables.
+Drori, who founded Daily Harvest in 2015, has received million-dollar investments from the likes of Gwyneth Paltrow and Bobby Flay, and has already increased the offerings from just smoothies to soups, harvest bowls and lattes, all featuring organic fruits and vegetables.
 What spurs on the success of this and other startups?
 First off, it is no secret that consumers have long been moving away from highly processed foods towards fresh offerings.
 In fact, more than half of consumers are changing their diets to include more fresh foods, and 37 percent are eating fewer processed foods in general.
 A study conducted by SONAR, J. Walter Thompson Intelligence’s proprietary research unit, also found that 60 percent of U.S. millennials say they try to eat foods with natural ingredients and 45 percent say they try to eat only organic foods.

 “Plant-based diets have gotten a great boost by today’s frozen food industry.
 There’s been a significant expansion of vegetarian and totally vegan choices for lunch and dinner,” says Charles Passler, a celebrity nutritionist.
 “Plus, the quality of ingredients now takes center stage, all the research on the health benefits of eating a wider variety of antioxidant-rich vegetables has really been honored by a number of new frozen food brands.”